 From 2008 to 2009, I was a member of the Nonprofits and Charities Study Law Group which recommended changes to existing law governing nonprofits and charities.
 The Group’s recommendations were enacted through amendments to the Mississippi Nonprofit Corporation Act and charitable solicitation laws and through adoption of the Uniform Prudent Management of Institutional Funds Act.

-I have served as President of the Tri-County Young Lawyers Association and currently serve as a Member of the Probate and Fiduciary Litigation Committee and the Charitable Organizations Committee of the American Bar Association and as a Member of the Mississippi Bar Association’s Section of Estates and Trusts.
+I have served as President of the Tri-County Young Lawyers Association and currently serve as a Member of the Probate and Fiduciary Litigation Committee and the Charitable Organizations Committee of the American Bar Association and as a Member of the Executive Committee of the Mississippi Bar Association’s Section of Estates and Trusts.

 Past Member of the Board of Directors, the Lafayette Oxford Foundation for Tomorrow (LOFT), a local community foundation focused on improving the quality of life in Lafayette County and Oxford.